My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Your client relationships mean only you can retain accounts

-These aren’t strengths anymore.
-They’re constraints.
+These aren’t strengths anymore—they’re constraints.

 Before you hire another contractor or launch another marketing campaign, you need to see where you’re actually the bottleneck.
-Most agency founders think they’re spending 10 hours on sales.
-They’re actually spending 25+.

 Step 1: Document Everything You Did Yesterday (20 minutes)